0x7a6d73636f65/status/content/issues/2024-06-09-network-maintenance.md

 **Purpose**: The county firewall will receive a software update.

-**Affected Services**:
-  - Internet connectivity will be unavailable.
+**Affected Services**: Internet connectivity will be unavailable for SCOE and enhanced services districts.
+Hosted services such as Aeries, Escape, SFTP (etc...) will be unavailable.

 **Note**: We will be monitoring the county firewall throughout the rest of the day to verify the new software fixes our connectivity issue.
 There may be additional downtime during the day if I have to reimplement a workaround.